After my latest catastrophe, it’s time I write my personal Airbnb review about their hosting system and customer service.

 It’s Still Useful

 Don’t get me wrong, I’ve had some great experiences with Airbnb.
 It’s a great way to get the local feel of a place.
 I would still use them again with caution, especially if I can save money as a budget traveller.
-Of course, it’s better to looks for listings outside of the Airbnb system in order to avoid the fees.
+Of course, it’s better to look for listings outside of the Airbnb system in order to avoid the fees.

 One thing is for sure, the bed-and-breakfast experience with Airbnb is endangered – or extinct.